purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/estimate-delivery-time.md

 | **Historical Aggregates** | Past X weeks average delivery time for: Store/City/market/TimeOfDay | |
 | **Similarity**       | Average parking times, variance in historical times |                                           |
 | **Latitude/longitude** | Measure estimated driving time between delivery of order (to consumer) & restaurants | |

+> **Order features**: Features derived from the order details.
+For example, the total cost of the order (subtotal) and the type of cuisine (e.g., Italian, Chinese).
+These features can impact delivery times as different cuisines may have different preparation times.
+The **subtotal** is the sum of the prices of all items in the order.
+It does not include additional charges such as taxes, delivery fees, or tips.
+>
+> **Item features** : Features derived from individual items in the order.
+Item price and type (e.g., beverages, main course) can influence the overall preparation and packaging time.
+>
+> **Order type** : Identifies the type of order.
+Group orders and catering services typically take longer to prepare and deliver compared to individual orders.
+>
+>  **Merchant details**: Details about the merchant (restaurant) such as their historical performance, preparation speed, and popularity.
+These can affect delivery times.
+>
+>  **Store ID**: A numerical representation (embedding) of the store, capturing various characteristics and historical performance.
+This helps the model understand differences between stores.
+>
+> **Realtime feature**: Features that capture real-time conditions such as the current number of orders being processed, the number of delivery drivers (dashers) available, current traffic conditions, and travel time estimates.
+These are crucial for predicting delivery times accurately in real-time.
+>
+> **Time feature** : Temporal features that indicate when the order was placed.
+Delivery times can vary significantly depending on whether it is during peak hours (lunch or dinner), on weekends, or during holidays.
+>
+> **Historical Aggregates**: Aggregated historical data such as the average delivery time over the past few weeks for specific stores, cities, markets, and times of day.
+This helps in understanding and predicting future delivery times based on past performance.
+>
+> **Similarity** : Features that capture similarities in conditions such as average parking times at the delivery location and the variance in historical delivery times.
+These can indicate potential delays.
+>
+> **Latitude/longitude**: Geospatial features that measure the distance and estimated driving time from the restaurant to the delivery location.
+This is critical for estimating travel times accurately.

 ### Training Data